PyDPainter logo PyDPainter Docs Gallery Download Blog

 Examples with a suite of 6 colors (3 bright yellow, cyan, blue and 3 white), a 7-color orange gradient and the default grayscale (12 colors).

-Vertical fill paints the gradient top-to-bottom with an even distribution without regard to the shape of the object.
+Circular fill paints the gradient as concentric circles, from center to borders with an even distribution without regard to the shape of the object.

 Vertical Line fill paints the gradient top-to-bottom adjusting the gradient so that it follows the contours of the shape being filled.

-Horizontal fill paints the gradient left-to-right with an even distribution without regard to the shape of the object.
+Linear fill paints the gradient in a line, according to the angle defined, with an even distribution without regard to the shape of the object.

 Horizontal Line fill paints the gradient left-to-right adjusting the gradient so that it follows the contours of the shape being filled.